Portugal Travel Tips

 While the crime rate in Portugal is lower than most European urban centres it is still wise to exercise necessary precautions.
 Most crime is gang related so while not directly aimed at tourists there are unfortunate situations which means you have to choose where you visit wisely.
 For this reason it is crucial to be aware of your surroundings.
 Be wary of your personal possessions in very busy tourist areas as pick pocketing is a reality.
 In particular be sure to limit the visibility of your wallet and other important valuables on the well known Tram 28 in Lisbon.
 Try not to venture out at night on your own and stick to populated areas.
 Some night club violence has been reported.
 Female travellers, especially those touring more rural areas of Portugal should always be in the company of a friend or group.
 While no serious problems have been reported, solo female travellers draw attention to themselves since more conservative rural folk will believe they need protection.

 Travellers can expect Latin hospitality in Portugal, their lifestyle is laid back but old fashioned so ensure you use your manners and maintain a polite demeanour.
 Ensure that beachwear is reserved only when visiting the beach, in all other occasions casual attire is the norm.
-Be aware that smoking is permitted in most places including restaurants, movie cinemas, and buses.
+Be aware that smoking is strictly forbidden in closed areas and some public places.
+Exception given only to appropriate areas (with ventilation).

 Tipping and Tax

 The applicable taxes in Portugal are almost always included in the purchase price of items.
-Value add tax, labelled IVA, ranges from 8% on basic items such as clothing food and books, and between 17 and 19% on most luxury goods.
+Value add tax, labelled IVA, ranges from 8% on basic items such as clothing food and books, and Since 2011, there are the new taxes on Luxury goods.
+Read more here: http://info.portaldasfinancas.gov.pt/pt/informacao_fiscal/legislacao/instrucoes_administrativas/oficios_circulados_IVA.htm on most luxury goods.
 Non EU citizens are eligible for IVA refunds on purchases totalling more than €60 in any single store.
 Stores that are advertised as Europe Tax Free Shopping Portugal will issue checks for the refund amount upon your purchase.
 When going through customs these checks presented with receipts for the goods and your passport can be submitted for a credit card, cash or postal note refund.

 Portugal supports a minimal tipping culture based upon your satisfaction.
 A sufficient tip at a restaurant or to a taxi driver would be between 5 and 10%.
 Offering loose change to attendants in snack shops, bakeries and petrol service station is appreciated.